Psychotraumatology: History

-Psychotherapist Specialization
+Trauma professionals specialization

 The term psychotraumatology is used in the present context to define or order the conduct of inquiry and the categorization of information relevant to psychological trauma.
 Psychotraumatology may be defined as the study of psychological trauma; more specifically, the study of the processes and factors that lie (a) antecedent to, (b) concomitant with, and (c) subsequent to psychological traumatization (Everly, 1992; 1993).

-Since the adoption of new evidence based models in trauma treatment a new specialization in psychotherapy has emerged, the Psychotraumatologist.
+Since the adoption of new evidence-based models in trauma treatment a new specialization in psychotherapy has emerged, the psychotraumatologist.

-According to the International Psychotraumatology Association a Psychotraumatologist standard of education and ethics:
+According to the International Psychotraumatology Association, the Psychotraumatologist's standard of education and ethics:

 A Licensed Clinical Psychotherapist or Psychiatrist with knowledge and training: